ikjordan/picozx81/README.md

 + Ability to save files
 + Ability to load a program without reset
 + Ability to save and load snapshots
++ Ability to save and load to cassette
++ Ability to directly save from and load to a real ZX81
 + Support for Hi-res and pseudo Hi-res graphics
 + Support for multiple DVI, VGA and LCD boards
 + Support for Chroma 80 and Chroma 81
 + Support for programs which use more than 32 columns or 24 rows of characters
 + ZonX, QS and TV Sound emulation
-+ Ability to save and load to cassette
 + Emulated QS UDG
 + 50Hz and 60Hz emulation
 + Emulator display refresh decoupled from Pico display rate